Coast Guard brings $338M of seized cocaine to San Diego

 SAN DIEGO (AP) — The U.S. Coast Guard says nearly 20,000 pounds of cocaine seized in the eastern Pacific Ocean has been brought to San Diego.

-The drug haul estimated to be worth about $338 million is scheduled for offloadeding from the cutter Munro at Naval Base San Diego on Monday morning.
+The drug haul estimated to be worth about $338 million was offloaded from the cutter Munro at Naval Base San Diego on Monday morning.

 The cocaine was seized in eight operations by the crews of four cutters between mid-November and mid-January.